FedySexyVibes/coin-sdk-dotnet/bundle-switching-sdk/README.md

 ## Introduction

 This SDK supports secured access to the bundle switching API.
-We are still working on the part of making the SDK available as a NuGet package.
-At this moment the dll files should be built in the project.

 For a quick start, follow the steps below:
 * [Setup](#setup)